Updated on 2025-06-16 GMT+08:00

 Constraints

-• The local directory that the parallel file system is mounted to does not need to be empty, but any files in that directory will be unavailable when the parallel file system is mounted.
+• The local directory that the parallel file system will be mounted to does not need to be empty, but any files in that directory will become unavailable after the parallel file system is mounted to that directory.
 However, they will still be there when the parallel file system is unmounted later.
 To avoid any confusion this might cause, mount your parallel file system to an empty directory.

-• obsfs supports mounting of parallel file systems but not OBS buckets.
+• obsfs can be used to mount parallel file systems but not OBS buckets.

 • After an OBS parallel file system is mounted using obsfs, the newly generated mount directory cannot be used as an FTP directory.